 We offer a number of tuition benefits for students and their spouses.
 Visit our tuition discounts page to see if you qualify for any of the benefits.

-In addition to tuition, there are other student fees payable throughout your program.
+In addition to tuition, there are other Student Fees payable throughout your program.
 For the full table of fees, see the Costs page in the Admissions & Finance section.

 In the Fall or Winter terms, these fees are charged automatically if you register for 3 or more credit hours.
 If you register for 3 or more audit hours, you can opt in to Student Fees when you register.

 Tuition Receipts for Income Tax